intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 that stream shall also be added to the RSAB, along with any rules and processes related to that representative (e.g., whether the representative is a member of the body responsible for the stream or an appointed delegate thereof).
-In effect, the RSEA is the voting member representing the Editorial Stream.
+In effect, the RSCE is the voting member representing the Editorial Stream.

 The RSAB shall annually choose a chair from among its members using